j178/leetgo/README.md

 There are three ways to provide cookies to `leetgo`:

-- Read cookies from browser automatically
+- Read cookies from browser automatically.

-  (*currently only chrome is supported, if you want to support other browsers, please let us know!*)
+ *currently only chrome is supported, if you want to support other browsers, please let us know!*

   ```yaml
   leetcode:
     credentials:
       read_from_browser: chrome
   ```

-- Provide cookies in config file
+- Provide cookies in config file.

+  You can get your cookies named `LEETCODE_SESSION` and `csrftoken` from browser's developer tools.

   ```yaml
   leetcode:
     credentials: